chilejay7/Build-a-README/README.md

 The application is initialized by running the node index.js command through the terminal.
 When the index.js file is called it runs the inquirer prompts to retrieve input from the developer about their project.
 The table of contents prompt is used differently than other prompts within the application.
 A checkbox input form is displayed in order to capture the input within an array that can easily be iterated over to generate the separate items.
 Options within this section can be selected using the space bar and arrow keys to navigate.
 When all information has been entered, the README file is generated and includes a badge of the license used in the application.

-A link to the video demonstrating the appliation's use can be found here: [Walkthrough Video](https://drive.google.com/file/d/1Pth08utRYuaB0cBjeFll2_lQc6dhUfsm/view?usp=sharing)
+A link to the video demonstrating the application's use can be found here: [Walkthrough Video](https://drive.google.com/file/d/1Pth08utRYuaB0cBjeFll2_lQc6dhUfsm/view?usp=sharing)

 ## License